KeyofBlueS/airgeddon-plugins/README.md

 * **Captured-Handshakes (minimum airgeddon version: 10.20):**
 Put Your captured handshakes files in a directory of Your choice, then choose one of them inside airgeddon itself.
 Default path is plugins/captured_handshakes/HANDSHAKES_FILES

 * **Custom-Portals (minimum airgeddon version: 10.20):**
 Put Your custom captive portal files in a directory of Your choice.
 Default path is plugins/custom_portals/PORTAL_FOLDER/PORTAL_FILES.
 You can have multiple PORTAL_FOLDER, then choose one of them inside airgeddon itself.
 Take a look at custom_portals/OpenWRT_EXAMPLE for a custom captive portal example.

+* **Default-Save-Path:**
+Set the default directory for saving files.
+Default is plugins/output/

 * **Regdomain (minimum airgeddon version: 10.20):**
 Set regulatory domain to affect the availability of wireless channels and txpower.